Abdulafeez02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is all about shell redirection
+This is a all about shell redirections